MicrosoftDocs/azure-devops-docs/docs/boards/plans/safe-customize.md

 :::row-end:::

-For details on adding a customize a field, see [Add a custom field to a work item type](../../organizations/settings/work/add-custom-field.md).
+For details on adding a custom field, see [Add a custom field to a work item type](../../organizations/settings/work/add-custom-field.md).

 ### Field versus tags usage